Rosa Lund: Political career

+Personal life

+Rosa Lund suffers from the medical condition sclerosis and has since she made it public, made it part of her political agenda to better conditions for others who suffer from the same condition.

 Sentence

-On October 6, 2007, Rosa Lund broke into a private property on Grøndalsvænge Allé in Copenhagen's North East in connection with the abolishment of the Youth House on Jagtvej 69.
+On 6 October 2007 Rosa Lund broke into a private property on Grøndalsvænge Allé in Copenhagen's North East in connection with the abolishment of the Youth House on Jagtvej 69.
 She was arrested by police and subsequently fined DKK 750 for illegal intrusion following Danish penal code's paragraph 264.

 When Rosa Lund as political education spokesman and MP for Red–Green Alliance in 2012 was interviewed to MetroXpress about the sentence she said: